Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: INTRODUCTION

-However, as shown in Tab. \ref{tab:dataset_comparation}, traditional binary change detection (BCD) datasets~\cite{WHU},~\cite{LEVIR},~\cite{SYSU}, etc. primarily focus on building CD and only provide simple information about whether a change has occurred, represented by 0 and 1 for no change and change, respectively.
-On the other hand, existing semantic change detection (SCD) datasets~\cite{HRSCD},~\cite{Landsat-SCD},~\cite{SECOND}, etc. mainly focus on changes in land cover, such as building changes and vegetation changes.
+However, as shown in Tab.~\ref{tab:dataset_comparation}, traditional binary change detection (BCD) datasets such as LEVIR~\cite{LEVIR}, WHU~\cite{WHU}, CDD~\cite{CDD}, SYSU~\cite{SYSU}, merely indicate whether a change has occurred through a simple binary mask (0 for no change, 1 for change).
+They lack fine-grained semantic details.
+While existing semantic change detection (SCD) datasets like Landsat~\cite{Landsat-SCD}, HRSCD~\cite{HRSCD}, SECOND~\cite{SECOND} mainly focus on changes in land cover.
 Changes related to roads and bridges in traffic scenes are either limited in number or completely absent.
-Most existing road extraction datasets~\cite{CHN6-CUG},~\cite{Massachusetts},~\cite{Google-Road} mainly focus on binary pixel segmentation of roads and cannot be used to focus on road changes.
-To address this issue, as annotation examples shown in Fig. \ref{fig:annotate_samples}, we propose a new dataset specifically designed for SCD of roads and bridges in traffic scenes: \textbf{R}oad and \textbf{B}ridge \textbf{S}emantic \textbf{C}hange \textbf{D}etection (\textbf{RB-SCD}) dataset.
-RB-SCD provides semantic annotations for 11 distinct categories of road and bridge changes, effectively addressing insufficient granularity of information and lack of specificity in detecting road and bridge changes in traffic scenes.
+Although existing road extraction datasets~\cite{CHN6-CUG},~\cite{Massachusetts} mainly focus on binary pixel segmentation of roads, they cannot be used to focus on road changes.